athombv/node-zigbee-clusters/README.md

             }, {
               // This is an optional flag that disables waiting for a default response from the
               // receiving node as a confirmation that the command is received and executed.
-              // Usually you don't want to add this flag, only if the device does not follow the
+              // You should only use this flag if the device does not follow the
-              // Zigbee specification and refuses to send a default response this flag is
+              // Zigbee specification and refuses to send a default response.
-              // recommended.
               waitForResponse: true,
             });
           });